carlosManoelWendorff1/cloudyMeter/README.md

 ### 1. Arduino

-- Upload the code from the `arduino/` folder to your device
+- Upload the code from `arduino/`
-- Configure the Wi-Fi credentials and MQTT broker in the source code
+- Configure Wi-Fi and MQTT broker credentials

 ### 2. Backend (Java)